jmcbroome/pandemic-simulator/README.md

 phastSim: scale, reference (ref)

+### create_neutral_mat_indels.smk

+Same as the neutral pipeline, but it also simulates indels with VGSim and phastSim.
+Additionally produces the alternativeOutputFormat simple text files from phastSim, as indels themselves are not currently represented in the MAT.

+#### Simulation Parameters Used

+VGsim: rates (rt), iterations (it) and samples, migration and populations (ppmg), suspectibility (sust)

+phastSim: scale, reference (ref), indel subparameters

 ### simulate_introductions.smk

 This pipeline is used to simulate and validate the results of the "matUtils introduce" heuristic for phylogeographic state identification.